 When it comes to any kind of marketing writing, remember that it’s not about you, it’s about them (which is why it’s so important to understand your customer).
 Put yourself in your customer’s shoes, and ask, “Why should I care?”
 Answering that question will make them feel like you understand their needs.

-Here’s an example of an investment firm that clearly understands their customers and writes to solve problems.
+Here’s an example of an investment firm that clearly understands its customers and writes to solve problems.
 They have a whole section dedicated to “Is This You?” to directly address their different target customers.
 Notice they don’t talk about themselves first.

 Instead, they talk about what it’s like to be a business owner and their major pain points (like not having enough time to learn about investing options).
 Only then do they introduce how their investment firm can help.